What Is Next? Turning up the heat on fuel poverty

 Louise Singleton, Programme Manager at the Heat Network Efficiency Scheme (HNES), explained why the funding is so important and why Lench’s Trust was successful in its application.

-“We are delighted to be supporting Lench’s Trust as they strive to create a more comfortable indoor environment for their residents, while reducing their energy consumption in the process.
+She “We are delighted to be supporting Lench’s Trust as they strive to create a more comfortable indoor environment for their residents, while reducing their energy consumption in the process.

 “Heat networks offer customers a cost-effective and efficient supply of heat and will play a key role as we decarbonise the way we heat our homes.
 However, through projects such as this, we can increase confidence that any older infrastructure is operating as it should be or spot issues early, particularly as we move towards the winter months.”